 Average temperature: 55 to 73 degrees

 During this hot month, your autoflowing plants will develop large flower clusters, while some non-autoflowering plants will grow their first pistils.

-If you decided to use regular (non-feminized) seeds, now is when you’ll need to be checking for male plants.
+If you decided to use regular seeds (non-feminized), now is when you’ll need to start paying attention and check for male plants.
 Keep an eye on the side branches and quickly remove them.
 You’ll recognize the males because they will develop flowerheads at the root of the side branch.
 These flowerheads will look like two small balls resting on a short, thin stem.

 Female plants, however, will have drop-shaped calyxes with two white pistils protruding from them.